Suizer98/weddingbackend/readme.md

 ```

 You can store the env variable somewhere using .env or setting this inside your heroku container so it don't get exposed.
-For Render just find `Environment Variable` and key in manually.
+For Render just find `Environment Variable`in deploy section and key in manually.